NEW: Cuomo changes policy on quarantining Ebola health care workers

 Dr. Craig Spencer, 33, is in isolation at Bellevue Hospital in New York City.
 He arrived back from Guinea on October 17 and had limited his public interactions but did not eliminate them, according to officials.

-Spencer's fiancee, Morgan Dixon, had been under quarantine at Bellevue, but was cleared and has no symptoms, according to Weinberg, the city health department spokeswoman.
+Spencer’s fiancee, Morgan Dixon, had been under quarantine at Bellevue, but was cleared and has no symptoms, according to Jean Weinberg, a city health department spokeswoman.

 CNN’s Joshua Berlinger, Joe Sutton, Daniel Burke, Greg Botelho, Dr. Sanjay Gupta, Poppy Harlow, Haimy Assefa, Kristina Sgueglia, David Shortell, Barbara Starr and Josh Levs contributed to this report.